enescanguven/fmp-mcp/README.md

 - "Show me Tesla's income statement for the last 3 years"
 - "What's the current Bitcoin price?"
 - "Get historical prices for NVDA over the last 30 days"
+- "Search for recent news about Apple and Tesla stocks"
+- "Get daily Bitcoin historical prices for the last month"

 ## Development